ceph/ceph/doc/rados/configuration/ceph-conf.rst

 ``--mon-host`` is equivalent to ``--mon_host``).

 When option names appear in configuration files, spaces can also be used in place of underscore or dash.
+We suggest, though, that for clarity and convenience you consistently use underscores, as we do throughout this documentation.

 Config sources
 ==============